How to avoid paying tax on your pension

 The short answer to the question “do you pay tax on your pension?” is yes, so long as your pension exceeds the minimum threshold for paying income tax.

 Income from a pension is taxed exactly like any other form of non-savings income.
 Firstly, everyone has a personal allowance, which is the amount of money you’re allowed to earn each year before you start paying income tax.
 Currently, the personal allowance is £12,570 (though this may be reduced if you have earnings above a certain level), so if you receive less than £12,570 per annum of taxable income, then you pay no income tax.
 Once your taxable income goes above this level you become liable to pay 20% income tax on taxable income between £12,571 and £50,270 per annum.
-This then increases to 40% income tax for taxable income between £50,271 and £150,000, and 45% beyond that.
-These income tax rates are valid as of 2022 and have been frozen until 2026 following an announcement in the 2021 Budget but are likely to alter in subsequent years.
+This then increases to 40% income tax for taxable income between £50,271 and £125,140, and 45% beyond that.
+These income tax rates are valid as of 2023.
 For updated and current tax rates, see our latest tax tables.
 However, under certain circumstances, you do not need to pay tax on all of your pension income.
 Additionally, there are strategies you can adopt to minimise the amount of tax you pay on your pension.

 How much will I be taxed on my pension?

 Another frequently asked question is “how much tax do you pay on your pension?”.
-As stated above, the amount of income tax you pay on your pension depends how much you take out.
+As stated above, the amount of income tax you pay on your pension depends how much income you draw from your pension.

 If you are only receiving the new state pension, on the other hand, then you do not need to worry about income tax.
-With effect from the 11th April 2022, the full new state pension is £185.15 per week, or £9,627.80 per year — since this amount is within your personal allowance there will be no income tax to pay.
+As of 6th April 2023, the full new state pension is £203.85 per week, or £10,600.20 per year — since this amount is within your personal allowance there will be no income tax to pay.
 Most people who have worked throughout their lifetime will be eligible for a state pension, although the amount you receive will depend on your national insurance record.